Fred Harvey (entrepreneur): Death and legacy

 Fred Harvey, through the Fred Harvey Company, is credited with creating the first "chain" restaurants in the United States.
 He is viewed as the "founding father of the American service industry."
 A Fred Harvey Museum is located in the former Harvey residence in Leavenworth, Kansas.

+In 1944, MGM began production in Chatsworth, California for the movie musical, The Harvey Girls.
+The movie starring Judy Garland and featuring the song On the Atchison, Topeka and the Santa Fe, a composition by Johnny Mercer.
+Filming was completed in June 1945, not long before the end of World War II.
+The popularity of the movie and its hit song coincided with celebrations of the Allied victory.

 A movie musical entitled The Harvey Girls, starring Judy Garland, Cyd Charisse and Angela Lansbury, and based on a near-pulp novel by Samuel Hopkins Adams, was made in 1946.
 It won the Academy Award for Best Song for "On the Atchison, Topeka and the Santa Fe."
 In the 1995 steampunk alternate history novel The Two Georges by Richard Dreyfuss and Harry Turtledove, Harvey is mentioned in the first chapter as having been in the business of airships in addition to railroads.